adobe/pdfservices-java-sdk-samples/README.md

 #### Electronic Seal With All Appearance Options

 The sample class ESealWithAllAppearanceOptions takes all appearance options along with other required sealing parameters as the input to generate the
-PDF document with seal in the output.
+PDF document with seal as the output.

 ```$xslt
 mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.pdfservices.operation.samples.eseal.ESealWithAllAppearanceOptions